Samarth1302/Anomaly_Detection/Presentations/readme.md

+This folder contains the presentation files:
+- Mid-Semester presentation
-This folder contains the presentation files for the Mid-Semester presentation and End-Semester presentation for the project.
+- End-Semester presentation for the project.